-Yet, St. Bernard reminds us that angels are with us all our lives because, whether we know it or not, we’re always children.
+Yet, St. Bernard says that angels are with us all our lives because, whether we know it or not, we’re always children.
 “They are our guardians and trustees appointed and set over us by the Father.
 We are God’s children although it does not seem so, because we are still but small children under guardians and trustees, and for the present little better than slaves.”

 However smart or independent or grown-up we are, we’re still little kids, and God, who knows we are always little kids gives us “loyal, prudent, powerful” protectors and guides.
 “They who keep us in all our ways cannot be overpowered or led astray, much less lead us astray.”

 I was thinking of the “principle of subsidiarity” on the feastday of the Guardian Angels.
-God spreads his power around.
+God spreads power around.
 I was also thinking that sometime ago I nearly hit a truck ahead of me but something suddenly stopped me.
 “Thanks.”